ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch17.md

 layer to improve the stability of the neural network's training.
 The addition of the original embeddings and the layer normalization steps are often summarized as the *Add&Normstep*.
-Finally, after entering the fully connected networkâ€"a small,multilayer perceptron consisting of two fully connected layers with a nonlinear activation function in betweenâ€"the outputs are again added and normalized before they are passed to a multi-head self-attention layer of the decoder.
+Finally, after entering the fully connected network""a small,multilayer perceptron consisting of two fully connected layers with a nonlinear activation function in between""the outputs are again added and normalized before they are passed to a multi-head self-attention layer of the decoder.

 The decoder in